 '''

 $ git log --abbrev-commit --pretty=oneline

-ca82a6d Change the version number
+ca82a6d changed the version number

-085bb3b Remove unnecessary test code
+085bb3b removed unnecessary test code

-a11bef0 Initial commit
+a11bef0 first commit

 '''

 Generally, eight to ten characters are more than enough to be unique within a project.

-For example, as of February 2019, the Linux kernel (which is a fairly sizable project) has over 875,000 commits and almost seven million objects in its object database, with no two objects whose SHA-1s are identical in the first 12 characters.
+As an example, the Linux kernel, which is a pretty large project with over 450k commits and 3.6 million objects, has no two objects whose SHAs overlap more than the first 11 characters.